Today is my Ellie’s fifth birthday.

 We rarely ventured out farther than my parents home in central Illinois and Chicago.

-The hubs would stay at home with her one day (because of his awful work schedule), a dear friend would sit one day and our faithful high school sitter another day.
+My husband would stay at home with her one day (because of his awful work schedule), a dear friend would sit another day and our faithful high school sitter the day after that.

 While my oldest and I handled the trip alone.